 Staff is also reviewing a preliminary draft to the updated Land Use Plan, which provides the basis for the updating of zoning standards, capital improvement plans, and resource protection programs.
 The Draft Land Use Plan will include the items listed below:

 A community workshop focused on the Draft LUP is tentatively planned for early December.
 The sea level rise handouts below provide information and facts regarding California's past experiences with sea Level rise and examples of community adaption approaches based on projected 2020, 2050, and 2080 outcomes.

-The survey conducted at the February 19th community workshop is now available online.
+The survey conducted at the February 19th community workshop is still available to the public.
 The survey asks participants to share their thoughts on how the City should plan for sea level rise and associated coastal hazards.
-Those unable to attend the February 19th community workshop are strongly encouraged to respond to the survey, which will remain open until April 15th.
+Those unable to attend the February 19th community workshop are strongly encouraged to respond to the survey, which will remain open till the October public workshop.
 Input received through the survey will inform the preparation of the Draft Coastal Hazards Adaptation Plan.